Skip to content

 Systemic Inflammation

-Studies suggest that the foot condition may also arise from elevated C-reactive protein (CRP) levels.
-This suggests that the pain may signal a broader, systemic (whole-body) inflammation rather than just a localized problem (Elabd et al., 2024).
+Studies suggest that the foot condition may also arise from elevated C-reactive protein (CRP) levels — a protein produced by the liver.
+This suggests that the pain may signal a broader, systemic (whole-body) inflammation — rather than just a localized problem (Elabd et al., 2024).

 Physical Health